Grades of A+ through D-, and the grade of P, are passing grades. Grades of F, F+ or WF are failing grades.

 First year class rank is published after the spring semester once all grades have been processed.
-It is re-calculated and published again after summer Torts grades are processed.
+It is re-calculated and published again after summer first year grades are processed.
 First year class rank includes only first year classes taken within the normal 1L year.
-Upper level classes or Criminal Law taken during the second summer term are not included in the first year rank.
+Upper level classes taken during the second summer term are not included in the first year rank.

 Class rank for upper-level students is published after the fall and spring semesters once all grades have been processed.
 Upper level class rank is based on the student's cumulative GPA.